-- Weight bearing/Crutches-you may put as much weight on your leg as feels comfortable, but it may take up to a week to be full weight bearing without using crutches. - Immobilizer/Brace- if used may be removed after one week unless otherwise instructed. - Elevation-keep your leg elevated on one to two pillows (above the level of your heart) as much as possible for the first 24-48 hours following surgery.
+- Weight bearing/Crutches-you may put as much weight on your leg as feels comfortable.
+Crutches are not required, but may be used for 1-2 days after surgery. - Elevation-keep your leg elevated on one to two pillows (above the level of your heart) as much as possible for the first 24-48 hours following surgery.
 After the first few days and you begin increasing your activity, plan several rest periods throughout the day and elevate your leg above the level of your heart.
 This will help to relieve the swelling and pain. - Exercises-until you resume more normal activity, work on ankle pumps and quad sets every 1-2 hours throughout the day.
 (Refer to the exercise sheet you were given). - o Range of motion exercises include: Quadriceps sets, Straight leg raises, and Heel slides.
-Follow the instructions below for when to begin these exercises. - Driving may be performed at least 24 hours after surgery as long as you are not taking Narcotics, can bend your knee to 90 degrees and you are able to forcefully and safely operate the brake pedal. - Physical Therapy- may begin after your follow up appointment. - School- Students usually return to school within a few days after surgery. - Work- Light sedentary jobs can often be resumed within a few days.
-Return to heavy or strenuous occupations may take several weeks.
+Follow the instructions below for when to begin these exercises. - Driving may be performed at least 24 hours after surgery as long as you are not taking Narcotics, can bend your knee to 90 degrees and you are able to forcefully and safely operate the brake pedal. - School- Students usually return to school within a few days after surgery. - Work- Light sedentary jobs can often be resumed in a few days.
+Return to heavy or strenuous occupations may take up to 6 weeks or more.
 You will need to discuss returning to work with your doctor. - Avoid strenuous activity involving your knee until you are seen by the doctor or PA.